NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                  (center -7 0))))
 ```

-Here, we gave the source a frequency of 0.15, and specified a `continuous-src` which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that (by default) is turned on at $t=0$.
-Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of vacuum wavelength.
-Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$, or a wavelength of about 2 in the $\varepsilon=12$ material—thus, our waveguide is half a wavelength wide, which should hopefully make it single-mode.
+We gave the source a frequency of 0.15, and specified a `continuous-src` which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that by default is turned on at $t=0$.
+Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of the vacuum wavelength.
+Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$ &#956;m, or a wavelength of about 2 in the $\varepsilon=12$ material &mdash; thus, our waveguide is half a wavelength wide, which should hopefully make it single mode.
 In fact, the cutoff for single-mode behavior in this waveguide is analytically solvable, and corresponds to a frequency of 1/2√11 or roughly 0.15076.
 Note also that to specify a $J_z$, we specify a component $Ez$ (e.g. if we wanted a magnetic current, we would specify `Hx`, `Hy`, or `Hz`).
 The current is located at $(-7,0)$, which is 1 unit to the right of the left edge of the cell &mdash; we always want to leave a little space between sources and the cell boundaries, to keep the boundary conditions from interfering with them.

 Speaking of boundary conditions, we want to add absorbing boundaries around our cell.
 Absorbing boundaries in Meep are handled by [perfectly matched layers](../Perfectly_Matched_Layer.md) (PML) &mdash; which aren't really a boundary condition at all, but rather a fictitious absorbing material added around the edges of the cell.
-To add an absorbing layer of thickness 1 around all sides of the cell, we do:
+To add an absorbing layer of thickness 1 &#956;m around all sides of the cell, we do:

 ```scm
 (set! pml-layers (list (make pml (thickness 1.0))))
 ```

-`pml-layers` is a list of `pml` objects &mdash; you may have more than one `pml` object if you want PML layers only on certain sides of the cell, e.g. `(make pml (thickness 1.0) (direction X) (side High))` specifies a PML layer on only the $+x$ side.
+`pml-layers` is a list of [`pml`](../Scheme_User_Interface/#pml) objects &mdash; you may have more than one `pml` object if you want PML layers only on certain sides of the cell, e.g. `(make pml (thickness 1.0) (direction X) (side High))` specifies a PML layer on only the $+x$ side.
 Now, we note an important point: **the PML layer is *inside* the cell**, overlapping whatever objects you have there.
 So, in this case our PML overlaps our waveguide, which is what we want so that it will properly absorb waveguide modes.
-The finite thickness of the PML is important to reduce numerical reflections; see [Perfectly Matched Layer](../Perfectly_Matched_Layer.md) for more information.
+The finite thickness of the PML is important to reduce numerical reflections.
+For more information, see [Perfectly Matched Layer](../Perfectly_Matched_Layer.md).

 Meep will discretize this structure in space and time, and that is specified by a single variable, `resolution`, that gives the number of pixels per distance unit.
-We'll set this resolution to 10, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-dielectric material.
+We'll set this resolution to 10 pixels/&#956;m, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-dielectric material.
 In general, at least 8 pixels/wavelength in the highest dielectric is a good idea.
 This will give us a $160\times80$ cell.

 ```scm
 (set! resolution 10)
 ```

-Now, we are ready to run the simulation!
+Now, we are ready to run the simulation.
 We do this by calling the `run-until` function.
-The first argument to `run-until` is the time to run for, and the subsequent arguments specify fields to output (or other kinds of analyses at each time step):
+The first argument to `run-until` is the time to run for, and the subsequent arguments specify fields to output or other kinds of analyses at each time step:

 ```scm
 (run-until 200